-If the Estonian company chooses the margin scheme and the travel services are actually provided in any other EU Member State, VAT will be taxable in Estonia with the Estonian standard VAT rate of 20%, but only the margin is taxed with VAT, not the total sales price of the travel services.
+If the Estonian company chooses the margin scheme and the travel services are actually provided in any other EU Member State, VAT will be taxable in Estonia with the Estonian standard VAT rate of 20%(22% from January 2024), but only the margin is taxed with VAT, not the total sales price of the travel services.
 Because of that, it’s usually better for such an Estonian company to apply the margin scheme, to avoid possible VAT obligations in foreign countries.

 However, there are some important considerations of being into the special margin scheme to take into account:

 - Purchase VAT of hotels, restaurants, transportation, or other travel services provided in Estonia is not deductible.
 Foreign VAT of hotel and restaurant services, provided in the other EU Member State (not in Estonia) can’t also be refunded through the VAT Refund scheme.

 - If the hotel, restaurant, transportation, or other travel services are purchased in other EU Member State, the Estonian company who uses the margin scheme must not tax these services through a reverse charge system and must not declare intra-Community acquisition of services in the VAT return.

 - If the hotel, restaurant, transportation, or other travel services are purchased in a Non-EU Member State, the Estonian company that uses the margin scheme must not tax these services through a reverse charge system and must not declare services in the VAT return.